HautaniemiLab/SegmentQTL/documentation.md

 def combine_chromosome(outdir: str)
 ```

-Combine all csv files fro the given directory.
+Combine all csv files from the given directory.

 **Arguments**: